hyprwm/hyprland-wiki/pages/Getting Started/Installation.md

 the example config is in `example/hyprland.conf`.

-For updating later on, you can overwrite the binaries (hyprctl, hyprland, hyprpm ...), you don't need to update anything else.
+For updating later on, you can overwrite the binaries (hyprctl, hyprland, hyprpm ...).
+You don't need to update anything else.

 ### Manual (Manual Build)